MajickTek/MiniCraftLauncherIndex/README.md

 # What's here currently
 `release.index` and `dev.index` have download information for the release and pre-release versions of [MiniCraft+](https://github.com/chrisj42/minicraft-plus-revived), respectively.

 `mods.index` contains links to different mods i archived on google drive.
 If the amount of download attempts gets limited, I'll upload them here.

-## TODO
-Archive old mods here/provide index files for existing archives